vtex/faststore/docs/static-paths.md

 # Choosing Which Pages are Pre-Rendered

 One of the core principles of [JAMStack](https://github.com/vtex/faststore/tree/master/docs/what-is-jamstack.md) is the pre-rendering, or static generation, of pages at build time.
 This provides artifacts of highly optimized static pages, reducing the runtime complexity while increasing performance and resiliency.
-In the end were left with a super stable & faststore...
+In the end we're left with a super stable & faststore...

 ## Using the `@vtex/gatsby-vtex-source` Plugin